 Support tools and contacts

-I work part time for a small team called mHabitat, we co-design health tech. with users, for the benefit of users.
+I work part time for a small team called mHabitat, we co-design health tech. with users, for the benefit of those that use it and need it the most.
 We work nationally across health, social care, and third sector as well as with arms length bodies.
 One of the projects the team led was to launch a website called MindWell, the project continues as new resources are added all to support mental health, here are a few that support bereavement.

 Support services in the UK: